 Starting to potty train your child can be very daunting for most parents.
 Even after mastering potty training with an older child, you realize your toddler refuses to sit on the potty!
 Everything you thought you knew about potty training goes out of the window as you struggle to get your 3-year-old to sit on the throne!

-In this post, we will be giving you some simple potty training tips to help you get past the exhausting stage where your toddler refuses to potty train.
+In this post, we will give you some simple potty training tips to help you get past the exhausting stage where your toddler refuses to train.

 This post contains affiliate links that allow me to earn a small commission when clicked.